MP Materials Corp. (MP) Shares Down Despite Recent Market Volatility

 MP Materials Corp.
-(NYSE: MP)’s stock price has decreased by -4.91 compared to its previous closing price of 33.40.
-However, the company has seen a -9.26% decrease in its stock price over the last five trading sessions.
+(NYSE: MP)’s stock price has decreased by -0.61 compared to its previous closing price of 29.38.
+However, the company has experienced a -8.06% decline in its stock price over the last five trading sessions.
 Barron’s reported on 06/28/22 that General Motors EV Partner Sees Director Buy More Stock

 Is It Worth Investing in MP Materials Corp.
 (NYSE: MP) Right Now?